SuperNOVAS C++ API v1.6

 dut1(optional) UT1 - UTC time difference (default: 0.0)

-xp(optional) IERS xp pole offset (default: 0.0)
+xp(optional) IERS xp mean (interpolated) pole offset in the ITRS X direction (default: 0.0)

-yp(optional) IERS yp pole offset (default: 0.0)
+yp(optional) IERS yp mean (interpolated) pole offset in the ITRS y direction (default: 0.0)

 References leap_seconds(), xp(), and yp().